HPCE/hpce-2018-cw2/readme.md

 The target environment for this coursework is
 Ubuntu Server 14.04, specifically the Amazon AWS AMI version of Ubuntu 14.04.
 However, Ubuntu in a virtual machine should be almost identical, and most linuxes (Linii?) will work fine.
-TBB also works well under Visual Studio and mingw, and according to previous students under MaxOS as well - part of the point of using TBB is that it has good cross-platform support.
+TBB also works well under Visual Studio, cygwin32, and mingw, and according to previous students under MacOS as well - part of the point of using TBB is that it has good cross-platform support.
 The only common platform I know where it _doesn't_ work is cygwin64.
-Out of the box it won't work on cygwin32 either, but I've made available a patched version of the source distribution for cygwin32 here:
-TODO

 What you choose to do the
 development in is up to you, but the assessed compilation